-Last fall, Women in Pensions Network (WiPN) and Escalent embarked on a first-of-its-kind assessment of the attitudes, experiences, behaviors and compensation of women in the retirement industry.
+Last fall, WIPN and Escalent embarked on a first-of-its-kind assessment of the attitudes, experiences, behaviors and compensation of women in the retirement industry.
 Unsurprisingly, we uncovered clear signs that more salary research is needed among women employees to determine their worth.
 We also found a need for improvement on the employer side when it comes to staying in tune with the career growth of women employees and giving them proper recognition when deserved.

 While over half of women (62%) employed in the retirement industry believe their starting salary was just right given their experience and competency, only 44% believe their current salary has kept pace with their responsibilities.
 Additionally, only about four in ten women (37%) believe they are paid equally to men in a similar role at their company, indicating a strong perception that gender pay gaps still exist in the industry.

 “I work in a very small organization.
 I believe my pay is fair in comparison to the other members of our team.
 But, I have no idea.”